Timothy Weah: Senior

 Weah made his full debut for the senior national team in a 1–0 friendly win against Paraguay on March 27, 2018, entering the match as a substitute for fellow debutant Marky Delgado in the 86th minute.
 He was the first player born in the 2000s to earn a senior cap for the United States.
 During a friendly against Bolivia on May 28, 2018, his first international start, Weah scored his first international goal and became the fourth-youngest player to score for the United States, ahead of Josh Sargent, who scored his first earlier in the match.

 On June 6, 2021, Weah came on as a 60th-minute substitute for Sergiño Dest in a 3–2 overtime win over Mexico in the CONCACAF Nations League Final at Mile High Stadium in Denver.
 He scored his first competitive international goal on November 16, opening a 1–1 tie away to Jamaica in 2022 FIFA World Cup qualification.
 He was part of the squad that reached the last 16 of the final tournament in Qatar, scoring against Wales in the 1–1 tie in the first group game.

+Weah with the United States at the 2022 FIFA World Cup.

 Weah was included in the American squad for the 2024 Copa América hosted on home soil.
 In their second group stage match against Panama, he was sent off with a straight red card (upgraded from a yellow card following a VAR review) after striking Panamanian defender Roderick Miller in the head.
 The U.S. eventually lost the match 2–1.
 Afterward, Weah along with teammates Folarin Balogun, Chris Richards and Weston McKennie all suffered racist abuse.

+Ahead of the 2026 FIFA World Cup, Weah said he was "disappointed" in ticket prices at the tournament and that he believed that it would be "more of a show" and that "real fans will miss matches" due to the pricing.
+The comments prompted United States head coach Mauricio Pochettino to respond, saying it was not Weah's "duty to evaluate the price of the ticket" and praise FIFA, adding that it was not his or Weah's place "to provide our opinion" about FIFA's decisions.

+On May 26, 2026, Weah was selected in the 26-man squad for the 2026 FIFA World Cup.